Piyari Bittu

-Piyari Bittu, is a Pakistani television drama serial, written by Saji Gul, directed by Mazhar Moin and aired on Express Entertainment in 2017-18.
-It features Saniya Shamshad in the title role of Bittu while Atiqa Odho and Sania Saeed in leading roles in their second project together after 25 years.
-The serial sheds light on Alzheimer's disease and explains the complexity of human relations.
+Piyari Bittu, is a Pakistani psychological drama television series, written by Saji Gul, directed by Mazhar Moin and aired on Express Entertainment from September 2017 to March 2018.
+It features Saniya Shamshad in the title role of Bittu with Atiqa Odho and Sania Saeed in pivotal roles, in their second project together since Sitara Aur Mehrunnisa.
+It deals with the subject of the complexity of human relations and people suffering from Alzheimer's disease.

 Plot

 Shakra loves her niece Bittu very much who suffers from Alzheimer's disease.
 Bittu's father is also very ill and is on his deathbed.
 Bittu's mother, Sakina is very clever and has greedy nature who does nothing expect pray for the death of her husband.
 Before his death, Bittu's father takes promise from his sister Shakra that she will takes care of Bittu after him.
 After his death, Sakina marries another man and takes Bittu with her.
 She then marries Bittu with a pshyco man in return of heavy amount.
 When Shakra finds out she goes and brings Bittu back with her.
 She sacrifices her all happiness for Bittu and even ignores her husband and children without knowing that in near future all of her sacrifices will cause troubles for him.